Jerome-Celle/RignonNoel.github.io/workshops/drf/content.md

 ## 2.2 - Views (Class Based View)

-The second to retrieve, update and/or delete (GET/PUT/DELETE)
+The second class is to retrieve, update and/or delete (GET/PUT/DELETE)

 ```python
 class UsersDetail(generics.RetrieveUpdateDestroyAPIView):